heitor-sg5/Bioinformatics-Algorithms/README.md

 python main.py
 ```

-3. The script will you prompt you for the required inputs (files, parameters).
+3. The script will prompt you for the required inputs (files, parameters).

 - If no files or parameters are selected, it will automatically use the provided test files and default variables.